 Climate change is increasing the potency of pollen

-Other unfortunate consequences of climate change, which we are already witnessing, include coastal flooding as the arctic ice sheets melt, which causes the sea levels to rise, and more extreme weather, such as storms and droughts.
+Other unfortunate consequences of climate change, which we are already witnessing, include coastal flooding as the arctic ice sheets melt, causing the sea levels to rise; and more extreme weather, such as storms and droughts.
 With the increased coastal flooding, mold outbreaks are more common, which can trigger or worsen allergic reactions and asthma.
 More extreme weather events, such as thunderstorms, are associated with an increase in emergency department visits for asthma attacks.
 (It is unclear why this is the case, but one theory suggests that the winds associated with thunderstorms kick up a tremendous amount of pollen.)
-Allergies and asthma are closely associated, with many people, this author included, having “allergic asthma” that is likely to worsen as climate change progresses.
+Allergies and asthma are closely associated, with many people, this author included, having "allergic asthma" that is likely to worsen as climate change progresses.

 So what can an allergy sufferer do?

 Even as the allergic environment changes in conjunction with our climate, there are steps you can take to manage the impact of seasonal allergies and reduce sneezing and itchy eyes.

 - Work with your doctor to treat your allergies with medications such as antihistamines, nasal steroids, eye drops, and asthma medications if needed.
 If you take other medications that may interact with over-the-counter allergy medications such as Benadryl or Sudafed, let your doctor know.

 - Discuss with your doctor whether you would benefit from allergy testing, a referral to an allergist, or prevention methods like allergy injections or sublingual immunotherapy, which, by exposing your body in a controlled manner, slowly conditions your immune system not to respond to environmental allergens.